ronnevinkx/lireddit/README.md

 ## Notes

+-   This project is SSR because of authentication.
+For SSG (without authentication) see project **apollo-nextjs-typescript**.
+-   Make sure GraphQL version works with TypeGraphQL (15.8.0, not 16).
 -   Should logged out user be able to vote?
 -   Branch `apollo` created for Apollo Client (starting at 13:03:00)
 -   How to handle n+1 problem: lots of sql without joins? dataloader